rclone/rclone/docs/content/drive.md

 Log in and authorize rclone for access
 Waiting for code...
 Got code
-Configure this as a team drive?
+Configure this as a shared drive?
 y) Yes
 n) No
 y/n> n